Surgery and trauma care

 Trauma care in conflict zones needs to be mobile and responsive.
 In order to improve a patient's chances of survival it's necessary to minimise the time and distance from the point of injury to a hospital with surgical capacity.
 In places of active conflict, if needed and if possible, we set up stabilisation points so that patients can receive first aid and emergency care, and be transported efficiently to a hospital where they can get life-saving surgery.

 After trauma or war wounds, patients may need further reconstructive surgery.
-We run a dedicated reconstructive surgery hospital in Jordan, France, to reconstruct people's bodies damaged by bomb explosions, bullet wounds, shrapnel or severe burns.
+We run a dedicated reconstructive surgery hospital in Jordan to reconstruct people's bodies damaged by bomb explosions, bullet wounds, shrapnel or severe burns.
 In tandem with physiotherapy, surgeons operate to restore functionality and mobility to patients.

 Having to provide surgical services where the needs are greatest - but perhaps where there may not be a suitable hospital for hundreds of kilometres - MSF uses several solutions, including an 'inflatable' surgical tent.
 Sophisticated, portable, but sterile, it can be moved and set up within 48-72 hours in areas of conflict or a region affected by a natural disaster.
 More recently, our teams have developed the MUST, a mobile operating room in a trailer, which allows teams to move quickly to needed areas.

-Our teams delivered nearly 35,000 babies via caesarean section in 2017, focused on helping mothers with life-threatening pregnancy complications.
-Caesarean sections are performed on women suffering from pre-eclampsia (pregnancy-related high blood pressure), obstructed labour, or when the baby is in breech position (feet down).
+Our teams delivered over 26,000 babies via caesarean section in 2020, focused on helping mothers with life-threatening pregnancy complications.
+Caesarean sections are performed on women suffering from pre-eclampsia (pregnancy-related high blood pressure), obstructed labour, or when the baby is in a breech position (feet down).